June - An Idea for Every Day - Week 1

 Coral reefs, sometimes referred to as the rainforests of the ocean, are a valuable ecosystem.
 Lucky for you, World Reef Awareness Day gives you the perfect opportunity to dive into reef learning with your learners.

-Your Preschool or Kindergarten learner gets to sculpt their own coral reef ecosystem using play dough, Dory and Nemo printables, common art supplies, and directions from Preschool Steam.
+Your Preschool or Kindergarten learner gets to sculpt their own coral reef ecosystem using play dough, Dory and Nemo printables, common art supplies, and directions all found at Preschool Steam.

 Fourth to Sixth Grade learners make a want ad for a symbiotic partnership (opens a PDF) using pages 4 - 6 of MacGillivray Freeman's Coral Reef Adventure Educator's Guide from Coral Film.
 (To self-navigate, click on the, "Teacher's Guide," link at Coral Film's education page.)
 They'll read want ads that request the aid of another organism and identify the pair using partnership cards.
 After matching the partnerships, they'll determine the type of relationship: mutualism, commensalism, or parasitism.
 Finally, prompt learners to write their own want ad for a different animal or one of the same.

 No matter the age of your learner, you might consider heading over to the Coral Film website.
-You'll find book recommendations for learners and leaders, games to play, screensavers and backgrounds to download, a virtual reef to visit and more.
+You'll find book recommendations for learners and leaders, games to play, and screensavers and backgrounds to download.
+Also, check out this virtual reef at 360VirtualTour.

 Of the recommended books, we discovered the following digital versions:

-- PreK-3rd Fish Wish by Bob Barner at Open Library (YouTube read aloud by Stacie Scarborough)
+- PreK-3rd Fish Wish by Bob Barner at Open Library (YouTube read aloud by Christine Frye)

 - 2nd - 5th Grade The Magic School Bus Takes a Dive: A Book About Coral Reefs by Nancy White at Open Library